 The aide cocked his head.
 "Exactly, Doctor.
 I did not say Sarek was a fatal case because he is not."

 There was a time when she would never have said this next thing to Sarek, but that was long ago.
 "I beg pardon.
-I allowed my personal thoughts to cloud my judgement and misinterpreted Sek's reports."
+I allowed my personal thoughts to cloud my judgment and misinterpreted Sek's reports."

 Sek appeared ready to chastise her.
 So young.
 With her people's long-life spans, she was young too, but not like him.
 Her maturity and experience far outpaced his.